jingboc233/the-frist-one/README.md

 My first respositify on Github

-I love :mmusic: and :her:.
+I love :music: and her.